rockthejvm/rockthejvm-site/src/content/articles/things-that-dont-make-sense-scala-loops.md

 }
 ```

 But it's not.
 Foreach is not built into the Scala language.
-Foreach is one of the <a href="https://rockthejvm.com/blog/hof-for-oop">higher-order functions</a> that are part of every standard collection.
+Foreach is one of the [higher-order functions](/articles/higher-order-functions-for-object-oriented-programmers) that are part of every standard collection.
 It's particularly confusing given Scala's alternative lambda syntax with curly braces, but the "x =>" that follows the curly braces is an anonymous function, nothing more.

 ## The for "loop"